New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- New England and its opponents have gone over the current 45-point total in four of nine games (44.4%) this season.
+- New England and its opponents have gone over the current 44.5-point total in four of nine games (44.4%) this season.

-- Sunday's total is 5.5 points lower than the two team's combined 50.5 points per game average.
+- The two teams combine to score 50.5 points per game, 6.0 more than the total in this contest.

-- The 40.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 45 over/under in this contest.
+- These two squads combine to surrender 40.7 points per game, 3.8 fewer than this contest's over/under.

-- Patriots games have an average total of 44.9 points this season, 0.1 fewer than Sunday's over/under.
+- The Patriots and their opponents have scored an average of 44.9 points per game in 2020, 0.4 more than Sunday's total.

-- The 47.3 PPG average total in Browns games this season is 2.3 points more than this game's over/under.
+- In 2020, games involving the Browns have averaged a total of 47.3 points, 2.8 more than the set over/under in this contest.

 Patriots stats and trends